kscott5/AccountManager/README.md

 terms of use.
 Share details.

-Its possibly faster with existing third party software or hardward library; however, each uses its own opinion relative with industry standards around javascript, html and css specifically.
+Its possibly faster with existing third party software or hardward library; however, each uses its own opinion relative with industry standards around javascript, html and css.
+Specifically knockout, angular, reactjs, vuejs and others.

 Today's computer configuration is a HP ElitBook with [Ubuntu 20.04](https://ubuntu.com/), a Debian linux os distrution.
 There's a
 Windows 10 Desktop but that's not portable.